sunfounder/electronic-kit-for-raspberry-pi/docs/source/lesson_6_Photoresistor.rst

     {

-        if (led <= ledLevel ) //When led is smaller than ledLevel, run the following code.
+        if (led <= ledLevel ) // When led is smaller than ledLevel, run the following code.

         {